soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "placeholder" : "Enter your password"
 }) %>
 ```
-soa.cm.requiredSelectBoxFormRow
+soa.cm.requiredSelectBoxFormRow<br/>
-•   `requiredSelectBoxFormRow` is a set of HTML objects that can contain a select element, helper text, and a tooltip.
+* `requiredSelectBoxFormRow` is a set of HTML objects that can contain a select element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The user is required to select an option from this box for the form to validate.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredSelectBoxFormRow({
     "name" : "Environment",